Antwon Tanner

 Antwon Tanner (born April 14, 1975) is an American actor.
-He is best known for his recurring role as Michael on the UPN sitcom Moesha (1996–97), and its spinoff The Parkers (2001) and as Antwon "Skills" Taylor on the drama series, One Tree Hill.
-He is also known for his role as Jaron "Worm" Willis in the 2005 film Coach Carter.
+He is best known for his recurring role as Michael on the UPN sitcom Moesha (1996–97), and its spinoff The Parkers (2001).
+He is also known for his roles as Drano in the sports drama basketball films Sunset Park (1996) and Jaron "Worm" Willis in Coach Carter (2005).

 Career

 Tanner is mostly known by his role as Antwon "Skills" Taylor on the CW show One Tree Hill.
 Tanner had a starring role in the 2005 film Coach Carter, where he starred alongside Samuel L. Jackson and has appeared in TV series such as NYPD Blue, 413 Hope St., Sister, Sister, Moesha, The Parkers, and CSI.
 Tanner also had a role in the film The Wood.
 In 2007, he starred alongside Brian Hooks, Denyce Lawton, and Cherie Johnson in the horror film 7eventy 5ive.